CariblaGIT/InkMasters/README.md

 * Implementation of API REST backend using Express, TypeORM & MySQL
 * Identification of users by role to access to the different API consults achieved by tokens using JWT (JSON Web Token)
-* Server created with Docker and working with MySQL Workbench
+* Server created with Docker and checked with MySQL Workbench
 * Encryptation of the user password using bcrypt
-* Data simulated with seeders
+* Data simulated with seeders and generated using faker

 ## Project objective